gaudet-d/Human-Resources-DAT-1030/README.md

 * [Project Status](#project-status)

 ## General Info
 This project is a simple analysis of human resources data to assess why the best and most experienced employees are leaving prematurely.
+This analysis focuses primarily on attrition and the monthly income of salespeople.

 The Human Resource Analysis data can be accessed from the Kaggle website at: https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset.